smartdatafoundry/tomlparams/README.md

 ## Key features

- * Designed to make it easy to externalize parameters one or more TOML files, load them into Python, with defaulting, parameter name checking and optional type checking.
+ * Simple externalization of parameters in one or more TOML files.
+ * Supports loading, saving, default values, parameter name checking and optional parameter type checking.
- * Parameters available through attribute lookup or dictionary lookup
+ * Parameters available through attribute lookup or dictionary lookup.
- * Supports hierarchical file inclusion and default values
+ * Supports hierarchical file inclusion with overriding.
- * Support for choosing parameter files using environment variables or setting from API
+ * Support for using environment variables to select parameter set (as well as API).
- * Default values can be specified in code (as Python dictionaries) or in a TOML file
+ * Default values can be specified in code (as Python dictionaries) or in a TOML file.
- * Full support for hierarchical values, still with attribute and dictionary lookup
+ * Full support for parameter hierarchy (using TOML Tables), still with attribute and dictionary lookup.
- * Support for writing consolidated parameters as TOML after hierarchical inclusion
+ * Support for writing consolidated parameters as TOML after hierarchical inclusion and resolution.
  * Can be subclassed and other attributes can be used without affecting TOML file writing.